It’s in Your Genes ~ Inherited Traits and DNA Lessons

 Inherited Traits ~ Pictured below are students in the midst of a simulation to better understand what Gregor Mendel, “The Father of Genetics,” discovered in his experiments with pea plants.
 From his very first experiments, he was learning how traits are passed down from one generation to the next.

 I like to begin with questions such as, “What do you know about heredity?”
 “What is genetics?”
-The first page of this PDF answers those questions and includes the basic information for a good introduction to the simulation.
+You can find answers to those questions HERE and HERE, and this basic information can help introduce the simulation.

 In Mendel’s first experiment, he studied tall and short pea plants.
 After briefly explaining what Mendel did, I explained that a simple simulation would help them understand.
 Since I wasn’t able to find the simulation we used, I created a modified version!
-This lesson (FREE) will introduce dominant and recessive genes in a visual way and help students understand why some characteristics skip generations.
+This free lesson will introduce dominant and recessive genes in a visual way and help students understand why some characteristics skip generations.

 In the video below, a demonstration to a large group of students reinforces Mendel’s first experiment as well.